 It could.

-In two thousand, when they made the bad call and they said, you know, Gord won Florida and it was an hour before they closed the panhandle, about fifteen thousand voters based on the estimates didn't vote, and they would have voted two to one for Bush and he would have won Florida by ten thousand instead of having that you know horrendous recount.
+2000, when they made the bad call and they said, you know, Gord won Florida, and it was an hour before they closed the panhandle, about 15,000 voters based on the estimates didn't vote.

-So, you know, if the message goes out, uh like I said, if you if you know people in if you know people in in that part of Florida or North Florida, just tell them uh uh to go out and vote.
+So if the message goes out to, like I said, if you know people in that part of Florida or North Florida, just tell them to go out and vote.

-Hit your Twitter account for your Facebook uh and get them out.
+Hit your Twitter accounts, hit your Facebook, and get them out.

 Send them a text message.

-Doug, you made a decision that you couldn't vote for um Hillary Clinton.
+Doug, you made a decision that you couldn't vote for Hillary Clinton.

 Why?